 In 1941, the Commonwealth Government's new Child Endowment Scheme meant that the Sutherland Homes received regular payments towards the upkeep of children.
 However, fundraising remained the Homes' main source of income.

-During the 1940s and 1950s, Sutherland Homes began to receive greater numbers of wards of state.
+During the 1940s and 1950s, Sutherland Homes began to receive greater numbers of wards of the state.
 The Victorian government made regular maintenance payments towards the upkeep of these children.

 In 1943, the President of the Committee was Lady Angliss, who was also involved in the Children's Welfare Association.
 Sutherland Homes took an interest in international trends in child welfare, including the move from institutional, dormitory-style accommodation, towards the cottage system.

 During the 1950s, Sutherland Homes began the transition from dormitories to cottage-style units at Diamond Creek.
 The property in Drummond Street, Carlton was sold.
 Staff began to attend professional training sessions arranged by the Victorian Council for Social Services.